Products and Materials we like:

 Cable Railings -

 We have priced out countless cable rails for people and only ONE, in 27 years, decided it was affordable enough to let us do it.
-And that one wasn't even a stadard cable rail, it was a new concept of a vertical cable rail.
+And that one wasn't even a standard cable rail, it was a new concept of a vertical cable rail.
 And I guess since it was new and they we're trying to get people to try it, the price was actually not bad.
 But.... because the cables were vertical there were tensioning issues.

 On one job the guy decided he could afford cable railing if he installed it himself.
 So we were there to watch and assist during part of that.
 But so far no one has had us do it.
 And I've really priced the labor terrifyingly low on some just so we'd have a photo to put in our gallery!
 But the cost of the rail was still just too high (even higher than composite railings).